 AI Cognitive Load, Mental Fatigue and Decision Offloading 2025

-This page summarises findings from the Human Clarity Institute’s Cognitive Load, Fatigue & Decision Offloading 2025 dataset, examining how people experience mental effort, fatigue, and decision pressure when using AI and digital systems.
+This page summarises findings from the Human Clarity Institute’s Cognitive Load, Fatigue & Decision Offloading 2025 dataset, based on 503 responses examining how people experience mental effort, fatigue, and decision pressure when using AI systems.

 View the Cognitive Load, Fatigue & Decision Offloading 2025 Dataset